 Knocking out the MAOA gene in mice causes them to exhibit increased aggressiveness – more biting and faster attacks on intruders.
 The researchers think this is due to decreased serotonin during development and early mouse childhood.[ref]

 Genetic variants that reduce MAOA are linked to increased aggression – but only if coupled with childhood abuse or stressors.
-For example, research shows women with low activity variants are at a higher risk of psychopathy than those with the high activity variant, especially with childhood abuse.[ref][ref]

 Related article: Resilience: Genetic Variants Involved in Surviving Childhood Trauma